Masoud-z/Masoud-z/README.md

   A FrontEnd Developer
 </h1>
 <div id="aboutMe" align="center">
- :technologist: Coding on ReactJS and dreaming on ReactJS, Help companies to build complex web applications serving 1000+ users with React and modern technologies.
+ :technologist: Coding on <b>ReactJS</b> and dreaming on <b>ReactJS</b>, Help companies to build complex web applications serving 1000+ users with React and modern technologies.
 Now I strive to find new horizons and expand my knowledge and experience.
  </div>
  </br>
 <div id="badges" align="center">